Invertex/Twitter-AutoHD/README.md

 # Twitter AutoHD
-Automatically makes Twitter load the highest resolution of video or image.<br/>
+-Automatically makes Twitter load the highest resolution of video or image.<br/>
+***(even if the image isn't expanded to full view, it will be highest quality, including when saving it)<br/>
-Also adds a download button for them on the tweet buttons bar (won't work on retweets for now, go to original post first).
+-Also adds a download button for them on the tweet buttons bar (won't work on retweets for now, go to original post first).<br/>
-Images will also layout in full view automatically if possible, or show as much as possible for multi-image layouts.
+-Images will also layout in full view automatically if possible, or show as much as possible for multi-image layouts.<br/>

+A custom context menu is also made when right-clicking an image.
+This ensures a descriptive filename when saving, like this:</br>
+`username - postStatusNum_imgNum.jpg`

+This ensures that your saved images always have the name of who posted the content, including the status number you can use to get the exact tweet it was from.<br/>
+For posts with multiple images, it will also tack on the number that image was in the post.

+Example of video download button:<br/>
 <img src="https://i.gyazo.com/3ef79354c0f4ef8b0a8106d377501cc4.gif"/>

 # Installation